Technologies for petroleum exploration and production from lakes, piers and out of sight of land.

 Offshore Drilling Exploration History

 In 1894, Henry Williams drilled two wells on a California beach.
 He drilled another in 1895 with encouraging results.
-This led Williams and others to exploring for oil offshore the next year.
+This led Williams and others to explore for oil offshore the next year.
 In 1911, Gulf Refining Company abandoned the use of piers.
 It drilled Ferry Lake No. 1 on Caddo Lake, Louisiana, using a fleet of tugboats, barges, and floating pile drivers.
 Today, more than 5,000 offshore oil and natural gas platforms operate in the Gulf of Mexico around the clock.

 Offshore Rig Patent